nuclight/tkxgram/docs/db.md

 * still the same self cross-join problem as in variant 2
 * hard work to support from application
-* either had to cache in memory "words" for classes and attributes or issue many quieries
+* either had to cache in memory "words" for classes and attributes or issue many queries
 * limit of 1 million classes, no multiple inheritance
 * need to somehow to find a good candidate for diff - this is again not a group of versions, but individual objects
 * complicated queries with compoud SELECT - probably will support only one level "delta to base", not "delta to delta"